MEDSCI205

 CARDIOVASCULAR PHYSIOLOGY:

-Arguably one of the more difficult topics in MEDSCI205, this section was a significant expansion to the cardiac physiology topics taught by Simon Malpas in MEDSCI142.
+Arguably one of the more difficult topics in MEDSCI205, this section was a significant expansion to the cardiac physiology topics taught also by Fiona McBryde MEDSCI142.
 Whilst some concepts seemed to be familiar (e.g action potential ionic currents, cardiac excitability, stroke volume and factors affecting it, cardiac output), some concepts caused students to struggle significantly, with the ECG lecture being the most notable example.

 The ECG lecture is mentioned exclusively as many physics concepts are strongly integrated into this lecture (primarily electricity concepts) in a way that felt like a second language.
 You will also be introduced to Einthoven’s Triangle, which is an imaginary formation of three limb leads to calculate the mean axis of the ventricles.
 Unfortunately, since there is no extensive coverage about this topic in Boron or Guyton & Hall, various YouTube videos, Khanacademy, and ECG interpretation books are recommended for further assistance.
 There will be plenty of opportunities to learn the Einthoven’s triangle and apply your knowledge in the ECG Lab, so take the time and ask your lab demonstrators all the questions that you can to make sure you have the basics covered!